Lawrence Chamber Takes Wide Look at Development

 A major part of that strategy is developing the next generation of leadership.
 Through Leadership Lawrence County, 17 young professionals took part in a curriculum developed by the University of Georgia Fanning Institute of Leadership Development.

-Meanwhile, the Young Professionals of Lawrence County recognized its 5 Under 40 class of 2019: Nicholas Bunker, quality manager at Ellwood City Forge; Jillian Court, executive director of media at the Ellwood City Area Chamber of Commerce; Ginny Jacob, assistant director of Visit Lawrence County; John Mozzocio, special programs supervisor for New Castle Area School District and Brian Petrus, assistant professor of business at Wilmington College.
+Meanwhile, the Young Professionals of Lawrence County recognized its 5 Under 40 class of 2019: Nicholas Bunker, quality manager at Ellwood City Forge; Jillian Court, executive director of media at the Ellwood City Area Chamber of Commerce; Ginny Jacob, assistant director of Visit Lawrence County; John Mozzocio, special programs supervisor for New Castle Area School District and Brian Petrus, assistant professor of business at Westminster College in New Wilmington, Pa.